 Liposuction is an important part of the tummy tuck process and gives us the ability to fine tune the changes made in your shape.
 With a tummy tuck we can see the following improvements:

-An extended tummy tuck is a tummy tuck with a longer incision, extending past the hips.
-An extended tummy tuck is often recommended for patients who have excess skin beyond the abdomen, but who do not need or want a circumferential body lift.
-A standard tummy tuck incision goes from hip bone to hip bone.
-An extended tummy tuck extends all the way to the sides of the hips.
-A patient with excess skin beyond the hips is a good candidate for an extended tummy tuck because a standard tummy tuck would result in “dog ears” or excess skin sitting on the hips.
+The main goal of a tummy tuck is to provide better contour.
+For some patients, a tummy tuck (abdominoplasty) can be accomplished with a standard length incision which goes from hip bone to hip bone.
+For other patients, an extended length incision may be required.
+This type of tummy tuck has a longer incision, extending past the hips.
+A tummy tuck with an extended incision is often recommended for patients who have excess skin beyond the abdomen going off toward the sides, but who do not need or want a 3/4 belt lipectomy or circumferential body lift.
+A patient with excess skin beyond the hips is a good candidate for an extended tummy tuck incision because a standard length incision would result in “dog ears” or excess skin sitting on the hips.

 The tummy tuck procedure is performed at an accredited outpatient surgical center.
 You will be asleep under the care of a board certified anesthesiologist.
-A standard tummy tuck usually takes about 2.5 hours to complete.
-An extended tummy tuck usually takes closer to 3 hours to complete and an extended tummy tuck plus takes around 3.5 hours to complete.
+A tummy tuck usually takes about 2.5 hours – 3.5 hours to complete.
 You are then transported to recovery, and then you are able to go home and sleep in your own bed or easy chair.
 You will need assistance for the first couple of days and you will need someone to drive you home.